 • Octopus Tentacles – See passage above.

-• French Beans – I personally prefer French beans over green beans because of their size—they’re a bit thinner and longer than American green beans—and their ease of use.
+• French Beans – I personally prefer French beans over green beans because of their size.
+They’re a bit thinner and longer than American green beans.
 That said, feel free to swap them with green beans or string beans (it’s all the same).

-• Potatoes – Baby yellow potatoes work so well for this recipe because there’s no need to peel them—their skin stays intact during cooking, keeping prep work to a minimum.
+• Potatoes – Baby yellow potatoes work well for this recipe because there’s no need to peel them, their skin stays intact during cooking, keeping prep work to a minimum.
 Want to use larger yellow potatoes instead?
 Go for it, just be sure to peel them first.
 The last thing you want is loose potato skin in this delicate salad.

 DRESSING